 You also can order guidebook from Our Secure (SSL) Wildernessimage.com Store:

 Bulk Rates for Kayak Groups - Free Shipping in USA!

 In 1787, Captain Portlock sailed along the outer capes of the Kenai coast and marked a mountainous 2.5-nm wide bay on his chart, naming the location Day's Harbor...Today, Day Harbor is a popular destination for mariners seeking protected fishing waters with a choice of secure anchorages and State Marine Parks.

 The rugged Resurrection Peninsula forms the western shore of the harbor.
 Two secure anchorages lie along the harbor's eastern shoreline - Anchor Cove and Bowen Anchorage.
 Davidson Point (right) is located at the S entrance to Driftwood Bay.

 Driftwood Bay State Marine Park is a good destination in mild weather, but the bay should be avoided by boaters when strong E or SE winds are present.

-Bootleg Cove (left) and lagoon are hidden wonders of Day Harbor.
-Bootleg Cove is a tiny indention with an sandy landing beach for kayaks and inflatables.
+Bootleg Cove (left) and Bootleg Lagoon are hidden wonders of Day Harbor.
+Bootleg Cove is a secluded indention with an sandy landing beach for kayaks and inflatables.

 Ellsworth Glacier (right) dominates the head of Day Harbor's Ellsworth Valley.
-This land-based glacier has retreated about 4 miles from where it was first surveyed by the USGS in 1909.
+This land-based glacier sits about 5 miles from tidewater.